gabrielstellini/arduino-ambient-light/README.md

     | Blue | 11      |
     | Power | Power source    |

-    For power I modified the original USB power that came with the LED strip

 3) Download and run the provided compiled exe (or compile and run in the Processing environment).
-The program should show a box with the average colour detected on-screen

-4) [Optional] Add the exe as a shortcut in the startup directory and hide the window
+4) [Optional] Add the exe as a shortcut in the startup directory under the shell:startup directory

+### Additional notes

+The power provided by the arduino does not have enough amperage to drive the LEDs.
+The LEDs that were used for this project came with a cable which allowed control via a remote - this was modified to provide power to the LEDs.

+The application also doesn't work with fullscreen directx games, as these connect directly to the gpu and stop the app from functioning.
+Similarly, the app doesn't work on the "run as admin screen" and lock screen.